What's happening ?!?!

 - We have become very familiar with an essentially arithmetic and geometric world.
 Now the world is to be seen through new mathematics.
 The world is to be understood in terms of quantum wave functions - complex vectors in Hilbert space - rather than objective properties - real numbers on lines.

 - Real numbers do appear as a result of the application of mathematical operators, representing observables, acting on wave functions, representing the state of the world, so the real world has not exactly gone away.
-However Heisenberg's uncertainty principle appears immediately from the way that these operators combine with one another, by application of one of the most fundamental inequalities in mathematics, the Cauchy-Schwarz inequality.
-The world beyond the real is complex and more liquid than before.
+However Heisenberg's uncertainty principle appears immediately from the way that these operators combine with one another and by application of one of the most fundamental inequalities in mathematics, the Cauchy-Schwarz inequality.
+The world beyond the real is complex and more liquid than solid.

 - Geometry probably appeared quite opaque when first laid out in Euclid's axioms.
 Now functional analysis must be assimilated before a world described by complex state vectors can become familiar.
 Just as Euclid does not become completely redundant but is surpassed by curved Riemannian geometry, so the classical world of the rationalists is not completely redundant but is surpassed by complex Hilbert space.
 This is what I mean by "beyond reality", which is yet to be properly clarified.

-If you can just see that there is only one consciousness, yours, and the outside is what we refer to as physical reality, then I believe that you can appreciate the possibility of a very different perspective for quantum understanding.
-We need this new perspective to save the world from disaster by restoring individual responsibility.
+If you can just see that there is only one consciousness, yours, and the 'outside' is what we refer to as physical reality, then I believe that you can appreciate the possibility of a very different perspective for quantum understanding.
+We need this new paradigm to save the world from disaster by restoring individual responsibility through greater self-awareness.